Tyler Reid (footballer): Career

 Reid made his senior debut in a Football League game against Grimsby Town on 13 January 2018.
 He appeared as a second-half substitute on 13 January 2018 in a 2–1 win.

 In June 2019 he moved to Swindon Town.

 He signed for Wrexham on loan on 21 November 2019.

 On 2 October 2020 Reid left Swindon Town by mutual consent.
 Later that day he signed for National League club Woking.

-On 12 February 2021, Reid joined Finnish club Jaro on a one-year deal.
-He has also featured for the club's sister club JBK.
+On 12 February 2021, Reid joined Finnish second-tier Ykkönen club FF Jaro on a one-year deal.
+He has also featured for the club's sister club Jakobstads BK (JBK) in third-tier Kakkonen.

-On 7 February 2022, Reid signed a two-year contract with VPS, also in Finland.
+On 7 February 2022, Reid signed a two-year contract with Vaasan Palloseura (VPS) in top-tier Veikkausliiga.

+In January 2024, Reid moved to Moldova and signed with Sheriff Tiraspol.

+In March 2025 he returned to VPS.

 Personal life

-His brother Jayden is also a footballer, previously with Swansea City's academy but who signed for Birmingham City's academy in July 2019.
+His brother Jayden is also a footballer, previously with Swansea City's academy but who plays for IFK Mariehamn in Finland.